nicbou/billsplitter/README.md

 What's missing
 --------------

-I consider the app feature-complete for my own needs, but I plan to add social authentification and iOS icons among other details.
+I consider the app feature-complete for my own needs, but I plan progressively add new features, including iOS icons.

 Bill Splitter notably fails to account for people who join the group at a later time.
-I do not plan to add this feature.
+I do not plan to add this feature yet.